MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

    ![Save variable](media/create-flow-variable.png)

-    Virtual Agent adds the variable to the **User Responses** node and creates an **Expression** node.
+    Virtual Agent adds the variable to the **User Responses** node, and creates an **Expression** node.
 You can delete this node if you do not want to do any validation.

    ![Delete expression](media/delete-expression.png)